Does my insurance cover an eye exam?

 My vision is fine – why should I get an exam?

 An eye exam will check your vision to see if you need glasses to help you see better, but will also look for any problems with the health of your eyes.
 Vision can change gradually over time so even when you feel like your vision is fine it may have changed enough that glasses will improve your vision.
 More importantly, an eye exam will check for any health problems in your eyes including cataracts, glaucoma or any circulation problem in the back of the eye (the retina).
 Often when these problems are found there are no symptoms.
 The sooner problems are found the better the long term outcome.

 What steps can I take to prevent my vision from getting worse?

-Most, if not all, of the reasons we need a correction such as glasses, is due to genetics.
+Most, if not all, of the reason we need a correction such as glasses is due to genetics.
 The biggest control we all have in preventing worse vision is sound health practices.
 Avoiding trauma to the eye from UV light by wearing sunglasses when appropriate.
-Good nutrition prevents diabetes – which can have a significant effect on the eyes.
+Good nutrition to prevent diabetes – which can have a significant effect on the eyes.
 Having routine eye examinations including a dilated eye evaluation.
 Eyes will change over time, the best we can do is stay on top of the changes.